 Elisabeth Binder, director of the Max Planck Institute of Psychiatry in Munich and Yehuda’s colleague, defines “epigenetic” as “pertaining to changes in the machinery that controls gene expression, rather than changes in the genes themselves.”
 Their study concludes that “descendants of survivors of the Holocaust have different stress hormone profiles than their peers of the same age whose parents were not in Europe during the Holocaust,” perhaps predisposing them to anxiety disorder.
-Production of cortisol, a hormone that helps the body return to normal after trauma, is affected.
+As we know from our history books, this was a horrible time for Jewish people.
+You may know someone who suffers with anxiety and that it can cause all types of discomfort.
+In recent years, something the Jewish people wouldn’t have had back then was access to king louis xiii strain like products to help with the stress of life.
+They would only have to live with the production of cortisol, a hormone that helps the body return to normal after trauma is affected.

 The adaptation, according to the study, is believed to have happened in utero.
 If pregnant survivors had low levels of the enzyme in the placenta, a greater amount of cortisol could make its way to the fetus, which would then develop high levels of the enzyme to protect itself—biologically preparing for an environment similar to that of the parents.

 “If you are looking for it all to be logical and fall into place perfectly, it isn’t going to yet,” Yehuda said.
 “We are just at the beginning of understanding this.”